 Our clients were downsizing their family home.
-With the Trusts Act 2019 coming into force in January 2021, the clients questioned whether a trust was still right for them, given the requirements of the new law.
+With the Trusts Act 2019 coming into force in January 2021, our clients questioned whether a trust was still right for them, given the requirements of the new law.

 Their family trust had been set up for asset protection while the clients had been working in their own business.
 Now, with the clients retired and their children all grown up, did the reasons to keep the trust outweigh the annual administration and accounting costs?